2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2005-P Satin Finish Special Strike Bison

-The 2005-P Satin Finish Bison displays Jamie Franki’s buffalo design with unique surface characteristics.
-The matte finish reduces reflectivity while maintaining sharp details.
+The 2005-P Satin Finish Bison displays Jamie Franki’s buffalo design with unique subdued surface characteristics.
+The matte finish reduces reflectivity while maintaining sharp design details across the coin’s surface.

 2005-P Satin Finish Special Strike Western Waters

-The 2005-P Satin Finish Western Waters showcases Joe Fitzgerald’s coastal design with subdued luster.
-The matte surface treatment highlights the scene’s intricate details effectively.
-Coastal trees and ocean waves appear with exceptional clarity under the satin finish.
+The 2005-P Satin Finish Western Waters showcases Joe Fitzgerald’s coastal design with the subdued luster characteristic of the satin finish process.
+The matte surface treatment highlights the coastal landscape’s intricate details effectively.
+The Pacific cliffs, evergreen trees, and ocean waves appear with exceptional clarity under this special finish.

-Grade distribution remains similar to the Bison variety across the population.
-Most specimens fall between SP-67 and SP-69 grades.
-Contact marks from mint set packaging affect many examples.
+Grade distribution remains similar to the Bison variety.
+Most specimens fall between SP-67 and SP-69 grades, with contact marks from mint set packaging affecting many examples.
+This variety remains accessible for collectors building complete Westward Journey sets.

 2005-P Satin Finish Special Strike Nickel Price/Grade Chart